Welcome!

 Program Overview

 Started in 2010, Learning in Our Watershed™ (LIOW) was designed with a simple mission: to help youth understand and value the Cache la Poudre River and their water heritage while inspiring a next generation of river stewards.
 A growing body of research points to the beneficial impacts that nature has on health, well-being, and the promotion of healing.
-LIOW is designed to take learning from the classroom to the great outdoors for improved well-being while developing a of a sense of connection to nature and the heritage area.
+LIOW is designed to take learning from the classroom to the great outdoors for improved well-being while developing a of a sense of connection to nature, history, and the heritage area.
 Designed by educators to align with the 4th grade Colorado education standards, students experience the following lesson objectives:

 • Connect students to their river corridor